zina1t/Matrix/README.md

 Implement basic operations with matrices (partially described [above](#matrix-operations)): create_matrix (creation), remove_matrix (cleaning and destruction), eq_matrix (comparison), sum_matrix (addition), sub_matrix (subtraction), mult_matrix (multiplication), mult_number (multiplication by number), transpose (transpose), determinant (calculation of determinant), calc_complements (calculation of matrix of algebraic complements), inverse_matrix (finding inverse of the matrix).

-- The library must be developed in C language of C11 standard using gcc compiler
+- The library must be developed in C language of C11 standard using gcc compiler;
-- The library code must be located in the src folder on the develop branch
+- The library code must be located in the src folder on the develop branch;
 - Do not use outdated and legacy language constructions and library functions.
 Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
-Use the POSIX.1-2017 standard.
+Use the POSIX.1-2017 standard;
-- When writing code it is necessary to follow the Google style
+- When writing code it is necessary to follow the Google style;
-- Make it as a static library named *s21_matrix.a* (with the s21_matrix.h header file)
+- Make it as a static library named *s21_matrix.a* (with the s21_matrix.h header file);
 - The library must be developed according to the principles of structured programming;
-- Use prefix s21_ before each function
+- Use prefix s21_ before each function;
-- Prepare full coverage of library functions code with unit-tests using the Check library
+- Prepare full coverage of library functions code with unit-tests using the Check library;
-- Unit tests must cover at least 80% of each function (checked using gcov)
+- Unit tests must cover at least 80% of each function (checked using gcov);
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix.a, gcov_report)
+- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix.a, gcov_report);
 - The gcov_report target should generate a gcov report in the form of an html page.
-Unit tests must be run with gcov flags to do this
+Unit tests must be run with gcov flags to do this;
-- The matrix must be implemented as the structure described [above](#matrix-structure-in-c-language)
+- The matrix must be implemented as the structure described [above](#matrix-structure-in-c-language);
-- Verifiable accuracy of the fractional part is up to 6 decimal places
+- Verifiable accuracy of the fractional part is up to 6 decimal places.

 💡 [Tap here](https://forms.yandex.ru/cloud/6418147073cee70b89478999/) **to leave your feedback on the project**.
 Product Team really tries to make your educational experience better.